FAIR-Expertise-Hub/FIP2DMP/README.md

   - Analyzes rating scale questions (Q1, Q2, Q3, Q7, Q10) using a scale from 1 to 5.

 ### Survey Questions
-Below is a table defining the survey questions (Q1-Q12) with dummy questions:
+Below is a table defining the survey questions (Q1-Q12):

 | Question | Description |
 |----------|-------------|